Skip to main content

 The more generalised nature of these legal challenges has arguably resulted in judicial deference as the Court has deemed itself incompetent to analyse arms export licensing decisions which have been declared as so-called ‘political’ and

 acts.
 In turn, the Court has ruled all challenges inadmissible.
-This decision was upheld on appeal on 27 January, 2023.
+This decision was upheld on appeal on 27 January 2023.
 Per its judgement, the claimant must review one or more clearly identified licences authorising an export, as a general request to suspend licences can be seen as a request for an “embargo”, which is only in the purview of the government.

-Moreover, the lack of transparency relating to arms transfers decisions has been a major hurdle in the legal challenges brought by ACAT and ASER in recent years and has motivated the initiation of a freedom of information request that is still pending before courts and has the potential to compel the government to disclose detailed information relating to their licensing and export policy.
+Moreover, the lack of transparency relating to arms transfer decisions has been a major hurdle in the legal challenges brought by ACAT and ASER in recent years and has motivated the initiation of a freedom of information request that is still pending before courts and has the potential to compel the government to disclose detailed information relating to their licensing and export policy.
 The pending criminal complaint against arms manufacturers also has the potential to shape legal doctrine on the criminal accountability of arms companies for their role in providing arms that risk fuelling conflict and international law violations.

 Arms export controls in France are regulated at the national level under the French Code of Defence.
 The competence to grant, suspend, amend and revoke licences for the export of military goods is vested in the Prime Minister, who acts based on recommendations issued by an Inter-ministerial Commission for the ‘study of war material exports’ known as the CIEEMG.